TOB-SVD: Total-Order Broadcast with Single-Vote Decisions in the Sleepy Model: Introduction

 \section{Introduction}

-Distributed consensus research has been reshaped in recent years to tackle the challenges posed by large-scale, permissionless systems, such as blockchains.
-Unlike traditional consensus-solving methods where participants are assumed to be continuously online and actively engaged in the protocol, this new paradigm captures fluctuating participation levels among network participants.
-This approach was implicitly introduced by the Bitcoin's protocol~\cite{nakamoto2008bitcoin} and it was later refined and formalized by Pass and Shi in their "Sleepy Model"~\cite{sleepy}.
+Distributed consensus research has expanded in recent years to address the challenges posed by large-scale, permissionless systems, such as blockchains.
+In contrast to traditional methods for solving consensus, which assume validators to be continuously online and actively contributing to the protocol, these new consensus protocols aim at accommodating dynamicity in the participation level among network validators~\cite{sleepy}.
 We refer to consensus (or, in our context, Total-Order Broadcast) protocols supporting dynamic participation as \emph{dynamically available}.

-Momose and Ren's research~\cite{mr} laid the foundation for dynamically available Total-Order Broadcast protocols (MR), sparking a series of subsequent research~\cite{mmr, mmr2, gl, dlz23}.
-Notably, the protocols stemming from these works share a common structural theme: they all leverage a Graded Agreement~(GA) primitive, albeit with different implementations and properties.
-For example, the Total-Order Broadcast protocol proposed by Momose and Ren~\cite{mr} utilizes a Graded Agreement protocol resilient to 1/2 adversarial participants.
-However, their TOB protocol is rather impractical due to a high latency of~$16\Delta$.
-In contrast, the subsequent study by Malkhi, Momose, and Ren~\cite{mmr} (MMR) proposes two protocols (1/3MMR and 1/4MMR) which eliminate the need for stable participation and improve the latency to~$3\Delta$ and ~$2\Delta$, respectively, but lower the adversarial tolerance to 1/3 and 1/4, respectively.
-A later refinement by the same authors~\cite{mmr2} (MMR2) reverts to tolerating minority corruption, while maintaining a comparable latency of~$4\Delta$.
-A concurrent and independent work~\cite{gl} (GL) also uses a Graded Agreement primitive (called Commit-Adopt in their work) and achieves 1/2 adversarial resilience, with latency $6\Delta$.
+Momose and Ren's research~\cite{mr} laid the foundation for dynamically available Total-Order Broadcast (TOB) protocols with deterministic Safety, sparking a series of subsequent research~\cite{mmr, mmr2, gl, DBLP:conf/podc/DAmatoLZ24}.
+Notably, the protocols stemming from these works share a common structural theme: they all leverage a \emph{Graded Agreement}~(GA) primitive\footnote{In Graded Agreement, a grade is associated with any decision where the grade intuitively indicates how strong the agreement is.}~\cite{DBLP:conf/opodis/AttiyaW23}, albeit with different implementations and properties.
+For example, the Total-Order Broadcast protocol proposed by Momose and Ren~\cite{mr} (MR) utilizes a Graded Agreement protocol resilient to 1/2 Byzantine validators.
+However, their TOB protocol is rather impractical due to high latency.
+In contrast, the subsequent work by Malkhi, Momose, and Ren~\cite{mmr} (MMR) proposes two protocols (1/3MMR and 1/4MMR) which improve latency but lower the adversarial tolerance.
+A later refinement by the same authors~\cite{mmr2} (MMR2) reverts to tolerating minority corruption, while maintaining comparable latency.
+A concurrent and independent work~\cite{gl} (GL) also uses a Graded Agreement primitive (called Commit-Adopt in their work).\footnote{To be precise, GL employs a primitive called Commit-Adopt, which slightly differs from the Graded Agreement (GA) primitive~\cite{DBLP:conf/opodis/AttiyaW23}.
+For simplicity, we will refer to it as GA in this work, although it is important to note that there are differences between the two primitives.}